Speak with a safari expert

 Mountain gorillas mate year-round, once they reach sexual maturity, which is at the age of 10 to 12 years for females and 11 to 13 years for males.
 The gestation period lasts 8.5 months, and females can give birth every four years.

 Baby mountain gorillas are, like humans, vulnerable and dependent on their mothers for survival.
-Male gorillas are not active in caring for the young (unless the mother dies), but they do play a role in socialising them to other youngsters and protecting them from aggression within the group.
+Male gorillas are not active in caring for the young (unless the mother dies), but they do play a role in socialising them with other youngsters and protecting them from aggression within the group.
 Infants remain in contact with their mothers for the first five months, sleeping in the same nest and suckling at least once per hour during that time.
-After five months, infants start moving away from their mothers, gradually gaining independence.
-By the third year, juveniles are weaned and sleeping in separate nests to their mothers.
+After five months, infants begin to move away from their mothers, gradually gaining independence.
+By the third year, juveniles are weaned and sleeping in separate nests from their mothers.

-Mountain gorillas use a variety of distinct vocalisations to communicate within their densely-forested home.
-These include grunts and barks while travelling, to screams and roars to signal alarm or warning and rumbling belches of contentment during feeding and resting periods.
+Mountain gorillas use a variety of distinct vocalisations to communicate within their densely forested home.
+These include grunts and barks while travelling, screams and roars to signal alarm or warning, and rumbling belches of contentment during feeding and resting periods.

-There is an uncomfortable paradox playing itself out in the mountain gorilla conservation space, which is the role that humans play on both sides of the equation.
+There is an uncomfortable paradox unfolding in the mountain gorilla conservation space, which highlights the role that humans play on both sides of the equation.
 On the one hand, humans pose the greatest threat to gorillas, and, at the same time, humans represent the most viable conservation solution.

 Mountain gorilla populations are now slowly trickling upwards, thanks to the dedicated work of so many passionate people on the ground – from locals who live amongst these gentle giants to government conservation agencies, researchers, non-profit entities and paying tourists.
 Let’s savour this rare victory in the ongoing war to keep Earth’s charismatic species, in fact, all species, safe from extinction.